 In many cases, a child is likely to be visiting your premises as part of a family group.
 Much of the guidance referenced suggests that if there is more than one person visiting your premises, you can record the name of the ‘lead member’ of the group and the number of people in the group.
 In this situation it will probably be sensible to collect an adult’s contact details.
 We advise that you check your own government guidance pages to ensure you are following the correct procedures.

 But there may be times when a young person is unaccompanied – a group of teenagers visiting a cafe, for example.
-In these situations, you need to make sure that you clearly explain to them why you want to collect their data.
+You should follow government guidelines regarding the age limit for those whose contact details you should collect and you need to make sure that you clearly explain why you want to collect this data.
 It is important that you do this in a way that the child or young person can understand.
-This is so that they can make an informed decision about whether they want to provide their contact details.
-Remember, they have a choice about whether they share this information with you for a contact tracing scheme.
+If there are no government guidelines setting out the age limit for where you live, we advise that if you don’t think that a child or young person has the competency to understand what will happen with their information, then you shouldn’t collect their contact details.
+A child should be able to make an informed decision when providing their contact details.